 - The mechanical approach, a staple of writing instruction, teaches the use of citation styles such as MLA or APA; methods of citing sources; and the conventions of quotation.

 - The ethical approach is primarily concerned with the character of individual writers and their adherence to community standards categorized as “academic integrity.”
-The great majority of source-based writing instruction attends to one or both of these approaches.

 - A third approach, rhetorical intertextuality, is overshadowed by the ethical concerns that currently permeate educational institutions.
 Rhetorical intertextuality does promote textual ethics, but in a positive way, through instruction in building meaning in a target text through collaboration with source texts.
 Rhetorical intertextuality brings the source texts themselves to life rather than merely mining them for information; it aims to engage the audience in a conversation with target text and source texts.